trevorwinser/werewolf/README.md

 Mayor
 Abilities:
 Accrue votes by abstaining from votes during the day.
-Each vote abstained is a vote gained.
 Reveal yourself as Mayor during the day to use your accrued votes.
 Attributes:
-Your votes will appear as if you voted only once.
+Each vote abstained is a vote gained.
+All players will know you are the Mayor once you reveal.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Sheriff
 Abilities:
-Decide between investigating and killing a player at night.
+Decide whether to kill a player at night.
 Attributes:
-You can only attempt to kill players 3 times.
 If the player you kill is part of the Town, you will be killed as well.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Deputy
 Abilities:
-Investigate a player at night for susipicious activity.
+Investigate a player at night for suspicious activity.
 Attributes:
 If the Sheriff is killed, you will become the new Sheriff.
+If you and the Sheriff visit the same house, you will learn their identity.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Detective
 Abilities: